Miccighel/MichaelSoprano/content/post/information-analysis-and-processing-for-training_2024-2025/index.md

 ### Contribution

 I am designing and instructing the course, which consists of lectures with evaluation based on a written exam.
-The course has a total duration of 24 hours
+The course has a total duration of 24 hours.